Combined detection of supernova neutrino signals: Pre-supernova neutrino detection

 While the detection of the core collapse supernova neutrino signal would provide the precise timing and other physical information of the supernova explosion process, the presupernova signal has an additional goal of predicting the supernova event beforehand.
 Thus the metric of how far in advance we can detect the supernova is as important as the maximal detection distance.

 The shape analysis probes how well the signal+background shape fits the acquired data, so the optimal discrimination (maximal significance) is reached when the full-length signal is present in the data.
 However, since the signal shapes in figure~\ref{fig:presn_sigshape} show almost monotonic behaviour in time, even an incomplete early part of the signal in the data can provide a considerable significance elevation when fitted with the full signal shape.

 In other words, applying the shape analysis improves significance even at the early stages of the presupernova signal.
-Figure~\ref{fig:presn_zs_time} demonstrates that the shape analysis allows an earlier detection of the presupernova signal from \unit[200]{pc} distance (Odrzywolek model, NH) than the counting analysis.
+Figure~\ref{fig:presn_zs_time} demonstrates that the shape analysis allows an earlier detection of the presupernova signal from \unit[200]{pc} distance than the counting analysis.
 The panels in figure~\ref{fig:presn_zs_dist} show the dependency of the maximal presupernova significance (\unit[1]{minute} prior to the collapse) on the supernova distance, for the same model.

 Figure~\ref{fig:2d_casa_reaches} shows the regions where the detection efficiency is above \unit[50]{\%}, \unit[90]{\%} and \unit[99]{\%} in the counting and shape analyses for the Odrzywolek model with NH, assuming the detection threshold $z_{thr}=\unit[5]{\sigma}$.
 The exact value of this threshold in real detection system should be defined by the tolerable false alarm probability.